Skip to main content

 How to Distribute

-There are two ways to distribute packages to your repositories:
+There are three ways to distribute packages to your repositories:

 1. Using the Packmind app - Distribute packages through the web interface with full control over targets and repositories